lpar/kpwgen/README.md

 `traobtrotitromen` or `jqfsylgvyp`? `pytrarotit0atro` or `cq4dkpwxdm`?

 Personally, I can keep the longer koremutake passwords in my short term memory for long enough to retype them.
-I can't do whtat with the shorter alphabetic passwords.
+I can't do that with the shorter alphabetic passwords.

 ## Other things of note